Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Conclusion

 From a modeling perspective, it would be beneficial to optimize the numerical implementation to investigate these effects in larger ensembles that approach the experimental number of ions probed.
 A much larger simulated ensemble size can enable us to modify other parameters to better emulate experimental conditions: such as increasing the ensemble inhomogeneous linewidth, reducing the cavity-waveguide coupling efficiency $\kappa_\mathrm{c}$, and broadening the disorder averaged ion-cavity coupling strength.
 In doing so, we may be able to reduce potential finite-size effects in the splitting of the peak decay rates as a function of $\phi$ to better match experimental results.
 On the theory side, an analytical understanding of the emergence of the double-peaked structure in the fluorescence decay rate is desired, and such insights would provide clarity on the origin of the surprising survival of excitations in spins that are resonant with the cavity mode.

 \begin{backmatter} \bmsection{Funding} The authors acknowledge the Q-NEXT Quantum Center, a U.S. Department of Energy, Office of Science, National Quantum Information Science Research Center, under Award Number DE-FOA-0002253 for support (M. K., C. J., G. D. G., I. M., D. D. A., S. G., A. A. C., A. M. D.).
-All electron microscopy and device fabrication was performed at the Center for Nanoscale Materials, a U.S. Department of Energy Office of Science User Facility, supported by the U.S. DOE, Office of Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.
 Additional materials characterization support (M. T. S., S. E. S., and F. J. H.) was provided by the U.S. Department of Energy, Office of Science; Basic Energy Sciences, Materials Sciences, and Engineering Division.

-\bmsection{Acknowledgments} The authors would like to thank D. Czaplewski, C. S. Miller, and R. Divan for assistance with device fabrication.
+\bmsection{Acknowledgments} All electron microscopy and device fabrication were performed at the Center for Nanoscale Materials, a U.S. Department of Energy Office of Science User Facility, supported by the U.S. DOE, Office of Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.
+The authors would like to thank D. Czaplewski, C. S. Miller, and R. Divan for assistance with device fabrication.

 \bmsection{Disclosures}

 ``The authors declare no conflicts of interest.''